6-Year-Old Boy Injured, Father Killed In Southwest Philadelphia Triple Shooting, Police Say

 PHILADELPHIA (CBS) — A father is dead while his 6-year-old boy and another man were injured in a Southwest Philadelphia drive-by triple shooting.
 Police said it happened around 7:15 p.m. on the 800 block of South 53rd Street, near Baltimore Avenue.

 Police said a 28-year-old man and his son were rushed to the hospital from South 55th Street and Baltimore Avenue.
 According to police, the child was shot once in his stomach and once in the right side of his lower back.
 The man, police said, was shot twice in his chest.
-Police say he later died from his wounds.READ MORE: Philadelphia Doctor Squashes Fears Of Vaccine Hesitancy After Johnson & Johnson Shot Paused
+Police say he later died from his wounds.READ MORE: Eastern State Penitentiary To Resume Night Tours Next Month

 “We know the vehicle that the 28-year-old father and the 6-year-old boy, we believe the son, was in, was hit at least six times by gunfire on the front hood, the front windshield and the driver door,” Philadelphia Police Chief Insp.
 Scott Small said.
 “So, it appears that the vehicle was parked on 53rd Street when somebody fired multiple shots.”